 How Is Sarcoptic Mange Diagnosed?

 A veterinarian will take one or more skin scrapings and look under a microscope for the presence of eggs or mites.
 Sometimes, however, no mites appear in the skin samples although the symptoms strongly suggest an infestation.
-So the vet may still treat the dog for sarcoptic mange, using the response as confirmation of the diagnosis.

 - Puppies who inherit a weakness in their immune systems will be prone to a particularly serious form of demodex, known as juvenile onset.

 - Young healthy dogs may develop some patches of demodex, which sometimes go away on their own or with localized topical treatment.

 - Elderly, sick, neglected, or stray dogs with weakened immune systems often develop demodex.
 For example, cancer or diabetes can impair immune function and lead to this form of mange.

 - In localized cases, it shows up as patches of hair loss and red, scaling skin.

 - In generalized cases, the entire body may be covered with redness, infections, scaling, swelling, and crusts.
 Often the dog loses most, if not all, hair.